byuccl/ddr_rowhammer/beam-test/soc/bist_commands.md

 There is no output for this command
 The pattern is a 32-bit value entered as text hexidecimal with the leading `0x`.
 Since the data width of most controllers is greater that 32-bits, the pattern will be replicated and concatenated to fill the entire DRAM controller data width.
-For example, if the pattern is set to `0xa5a5a5a5` and the data width is 128-bits, then the 32-bit value will be replicated 4 times to get the full 128 bits or,
+For example, if the pattern is set to `0xa5a5a5a5` and the data width is 128-bits, then the 32-bit value will be replicated 4 times to fill the full 128 bits.
+Ex:
 ```
 0xa5a5a5a5a5a5a5a5a5a5a5a5a5a5a5a5
 ```

-Example:
+The output for this command is the entire pattern set with this command.

+Example with the Antmicro Datacenter board:
 ```
 litex> sdram_bist_pat 0xa5a5a5a5

+Pattern set to: a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5a5

+litex>
 ```

 ## sdram_bist_writer